I know why you are here.

-No. These are emails which communicate a message of value to your customers or their business.
+No. These are emails that communicate a message of value to your customers or their business.
 Something that shows your customers you care.

 - Teach them how to use your software better

-- Explain them benefits of joining your loyalty program
+- Explain the benefits of joining your loyalty program

 - Personalized emails with special offers based on purchase history